rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------
 ### LAB-5: Deploying an App on Kubernetes

 - A Docker Image identical to the one you created during Lab-3 has been tagged and uploaded into the Public Docker Hub as [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact).
-This URL also contains the steps taken to tag and upload a Docker Image into the Public Docker Hub.
-Let's use the [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) image to run the Factorial program on your Kubernetes cluster.
+The short documentation found at[rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) contains the steps taken to tag and upload a Docker Image into the Public Docker Hub.
+- Let's use the [rmeira/fact](https://hub.docker.com/repository/docker/rmeira/fact) image to run the Factorial program on your Kubernetes cluster.

 ![](./images/lab.png)